nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Within the window, left-click on the command box, and key in the command `add t/Complete CS2103T User Guide d/01-01-2023` into the text box, before pressing the "Enter" or "Return" key.

 <div markdown="span" class="alert alert-warning">
-:warning: Due to the current limitations of the features provided in TaskWise in regard to the capitalisation of Task Description, you are encouraged to be consistent with the capitalisation of your Task Descriptions of the Tasks that you create!
+:warning: Due to the current limitations of the sort feature provided in TaskWise with regards to the capitalisation of Task Description, you are encouraged to be consistent with the capitalisation of your Task Descriptions!
 </div>

 ![image](images/user_guide/Tutorial_Before.png)